DvidPiDev/SnapShare/README.md

 MAX_FILE_SIZE= #Max file size in MB (default: 1GB) SESSION_KEY= #Read below (default is insecure)
 ```
 The `SESSION_KEY` can be literally anything, ideally a sha256 hash of something random.
-By the way, you don't need to put strings in quotes unless it has spaces.
-(Which it shouldn't)
+By the way, you don't need to put strings in quotes unless they have spaces.
+(Which they shouldn't)

 Traffic logging is performed in the "traffic.log" file.